mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Michelle:
 - Managed to write the new status into the CSV column but it did not loop the CSV properly
 - Researching more on how to loop the CSV in the script

+Kenny:
+- Finished the Flask setup.
+- Started to learn how to use scrapy.

 # February 25th, 2024
 Michelle: